A Tiny Sealed Under-the-Sea World: How to Make a Mini Fish Terrarium (No Real Fish, All the Charm)

 Step 8: The First Tilt

-Pick it up.
-Slowly rotate it in your hands.
-Watch your fish “swim,” your glitter drift, the liquids shift.
-This is the dopamine drop.
+Pick it up an slowly rotate it in your hands.
+Watch your fish “swim,” your glitter drift, and the liquids shift around in their new home.
+This is the dopamine drop, so I hope you enjoy it.

 It’s a small ritual you can repeat every time you need to breathe slower.